 We had the great pleasure of interviewing our colleague, and friend, Jessica Jefferson on tips for working with military families.
 Jessica is uniquely situated to work with military families and couples, coming from a military family herself.
 Below, she offers the top 4 ways to support military families.

 Military couples go through the same issues as most couples; however, it’s often heightened and other issues are added onto everyday struggles.
 When working with military families, it’s important to have a background knowledge of the the military.
-Some tips Jessica offers for families with a member in the military are:
+The top 4 tips Jessica offers for families with a member in the military are:

 - Create Structure

 Deployment and station changes can be stressful on families; sometimes spouses don’t always accompany the military member on the station change.
 It can be a hard transition and sometimes a family member can be unsure of their new role in the family, especially when a returning family member rejoins the family and hasn’t been around for a while.
 A structure when the service member is both home, and deployed, is key especially with your children.
 The structure will allow for an easier transition upon returning home from deployment.

 - Create Memories